Executive Order No. 172

 CREATING THE ENERGY REGULATORY BOARD

-WHEREAS, the concerns for national security and public interest articulated in Republic Act 6173, which created the Oil Industry Commission, still contain their validity and urgency at present; and
+WHEREAS, the concerns for national security and public interest articulated in Republic Act No. 6173, which created an independent Oil Industry Commission, still retain their validity and urgency at present; and

 The term of office of the Chairman and the Board Members shall be four (4) years, but the first Chairman to be appointed shall hold office for four (4) years, and of the first four (4) Members, two (2) shall hold office for a term of two (2) years, and two (2) shall hold office for a term of three (3) years.
 No person may be appointed to serve more than two (2) successive terms in the Board.